 Horse Chestnut (Aesculus hippocastanum L.) tree is commonly known as horse-chestnut or conker tree and it is native to South-East Europe.
 It can be found in many parts of Europe, as well as in many parks and cities in the United States and Canada.
 The Horse Chestnut tree is a favourite subject for bonsai.

-For a tea take 1-2 tsp of Horse Chestnut Bark and place it in a cup with 200 ml boiling water.
+Take 1-2 tsp of Horse Chestnut Bark and place it in a cup with 200ml boiling water.
 Steep for 10-15 minutes.
 After this time strain it and drink.
 You can add some lemon juice, honey or stevia if desired.

-For a decoction take 1-2 tsp of Horse Chestnut Bark and place it in a pot with 250 ml of cold water.
+Take 1-2 tsp of Horse Chestnut Bark and place it in a pot with 250ml of cold water.
 Bring it to boil, take it off the stove, strain and drink.
 You can add some lemon juice, honey or stevia if desired.

 A handful of Horse Chestnut Bark pour a 1 litre of cold water, boil briefly and leave aside for 10 minutes, then strain and add to the warm bathwater.